flepied/adminkit/docs/adminkit.rst

 Config files
 ------------

-The config files are in fact templates that can use variables.
+The config files are in fact templates taht can use variables.
 Some variables are automatically defined:

 ``hostname``